-Profit before tax was £17.3 million this year compared with £17.5 million last year.
-This is attributable to the above £1.8 million increase in operating profit which was offset by a £2.0 million adverse swing in finance expenses from a credit of £1.7 million last year to a charge of £0.3 million this year.
+Profit before tax was £21.1 million this year compared with £17.3 million last year, an increase of £3.8 million.
+This is attributable to the above £3.1 million increase in operating profit which is supplemented by a swing in finance costs from a net charge of £0.3 million last year to a net credit of £0.4 million this year.
 This was primarily due to foreign exchange rate movements as discussed above.